GSA/digitalgov.gov/content/news/2015/02/2015-02-09-hiring-for-your-digital-needs.md

 Jeffrey Levy, Chief of E-Communications at the U.S. Citizenship and Immigration Services, believes that hiring a more experienced person is a great option, especially considering the nuances of working in the federal government.

-&#8220;By all means, someone at the entry level can contribute, but you wouldn&#8217;t put them in charge of a major effort right off the bat.
-Similarly, knowing how to use social media sites is a basic skill,&#8221; said Levy. &#8220;But knowing the legal and policy issues surrounding government use of social media takes experience (I could rattle off a dozen without blinking), as does developing situational awareness of the issues facing an agency, how things have been twisted around in the past, the agency&#8217;s culture and risk tolerance, etc.&#8221;
+"By all means, someone at the entry level can contribute, but you wouldn't put them in charge of a major effort right off the bat.
+Similarly, knowing how to use social media sites is a basic skill," said Levy.
+"But knowing the legal and policy issues surrounding government use of social media takes experience (I could rattle off a dozen without blinking), as does developing situational awareness of the issues facing an agency, how things have been twisted around in the past, the agency&#8217;s culture and risk tolerance, etc."

 As we can see from the information provided by Rebecca and Jeffrey, a case can be made for both of the options.
 There are many things to consider in deciding who to hire.
 The correct answer of whom to hire in your agency is a question that you can best answer.